devcode1981/File-Provider-Storage/doc/vagrant.md

   file extension), see https://stackoverflow.com/a/5514351/1233435.
 - If you have errors with symlinks or Ruby during initialization, make sure you ran `vagrant up` from an elevated command prompt (Windows users).
+- If `gdk run` fails due to webpack failing because the port is already in use (after `gdk install` succeeds in a vagrant box), make sure you terminated all running node processed (spawned from `gdk install`) with `killall node`.

 [Vagrant]: https://www.vagrantup.com
 [VirtualBox]: https://www.virtualbox.org